thinkassembly/rust_sqlite_wasm/README.md

 * The libc implementation, I only care about the minimum needed to get this working.
 * Continued rusqlite compatibility, a lot of features don't make sense in the browser environment, I doubt any of my modifications make sense to upstream.

+**Next up**
+* Get relevant tests working.
+* Figure out wasm-pack & hot reloading with the make+docker build.
+* The current make+docker build isn't very fun for fast iteration during development and can't be built using cargo alone.
+Not sure yet what the solution is here.
+* This POC was all work in preparation for rewriting some of sqlite to rust.
+This may or may not happen, but it is fun to hack on.

 **Build**